trejkev/natural_language_processing_course/Project/README.md

 ## Results

-There were taken a total of 22475, where 17980 reviews for training purposes, and 4495 for testing purposes, and with this very short sample, it was possible to create a classifier using a _Sequential Neural Network_, by the hand of the use of word vectors (aka _Word Embeddings_), and after some characterization trials to detect that using 4 hidden layers of 128 neurons each, and with relu activation function for the neural network architecture, sgd optimizer, a batch size of 32, and 100 epochs for the compilation-training stages, and a vector size of 200, with a window size of 5, and skip-gram enabled for the word vectors, can guarantee an accuracy of about 65%, which means, there seems to be a pattern that all the impactful reviewers follow when adding a review, and the classifier is being capable to detect it correctly 65% of the times.
+Creating a classifier using a Sequential Neural Network (SNN) with word vectors (Word Embeddings) is a sophisticated approach that leverages the power of deep learning for your analysis.
+Working with a total of 22,475 reviews and dividing them into 17,980 for training and 4,495 for testing demonstrates a robust methodology for model evaluation.

+The specific architecture of the neural network, with four hidden layers of 128 neurons each, using the relu activation function, showcases a thoughtful design.
+Additionally, employing the stochastic gradient descent (sgd) optimizer, a batch size of 32, and 100 epochs during the compilation-training stages represents a well-considered set of hyperparameters.

+The use of word vectors with a vector size of 200, a window size of 5, and skip-gram enabled for word vectors adds a level of semantic understanding to the model.
+Achieving an accuracy of around 65% implies that the neural network is effectively capturing patterns in impactful reviews, outperforming the Support Vector Classifier.

+This work not only demonstrates the power of neural networks for natural language processing but also suggests that there are discernible patterns among impactful reviewers, and the classifier is successfully identifying them with a commendable accuracy of 65%.
+Further experimentation or fine-tuning could potentially improve the model's performance.

     Accuracy  [(TP+TN)/ALL]: 0.6509454846382141
     Precision [TP/(TP+FP)] : 0.6392265193370166